SeanBurford/xmc1100/README.md

 # xmc1100
 Code for Infineon XMC1000 and XMC4000 series microcontrollers

-src/
-GCC compilable source code.

-disassembly/
+src/ contains code to make use of the peripherals along with examples.
+It is all gcc compatible and uses standard Makefiles.

 I had some trouble working out the serial port details from the manual so I disassembled the blinky app that comes with the board.
-Here's the result.

-docs/
+The result is in disassembly/

-Useful documentation from Infineon and other sources.
-A good place to start if you're planning on programming for this chip family.
+docs/ contains useful documentation from Infineon and other sources.

-scripts/
-Scripts to make things easier, such as calculating serial port parameters.
+scripts/ makes things easier, such as calculating serial port parameters.